Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 In performance of official duties

 During the months of November - March, Misawa can get up to 200 inches of snow or more.
-If you are traveling during these months, you will want to ensure that you pack clothing that is appropriate for cold weather.
+If traveling during these months, ensure that you pack clothing that is appropriate for cold weather.

 Passports and Visas